ANSWERS TO QUESTIONS THAT I GET ASKED A LOT

 Can I purchase images you have already taken?

-Do you enjoy travelling?
+Do you enjoy traveling?

 Do you have any other hobbies / interests?